-Jim shared his views on many aspects of business, such as his success has been down to amongst other things, “common sense”.
+Jim shared his views on many aspects of business, such as his success has been down to, amongst other things, “common sense”.

-And the spokesperson continued: “In return for speaking to the members, the Chamber are making a donation to a local Renfrewshire project support by Enlight – a charitable organisation that Jim is involved in via his role in the Entrepreneurial Exchange.
+Said a spokesperson: “In return for speaking to the members, the Chamber are making a donation to a local Renfrewshire project support by Enlight – a charitable organisation that Jim is involved in via his role in the Entrepreneurial Exchange.

 “Enlight was established to help change the outcomes for looked after and accommodated children.”

 The regular monthly networking lunches held at various venues across Renfrewshire ran by the Chamber are always well attended.

 Commenting on why the lunches are so popular, chief executive, Bob Davidson, said: “We attract, on average, over 50 guests per lunch every month.

 “We work hard to get great speakers like Jim McColl and Sir Tom Farmer, who is speaking at the end of November.

 “The strong attendance says to me a number of things: 1) the events are good, otherwise people wouldn’t come back; 2) Renfrewshire is a great place to do business; and 3) businesses want to learn, improve and benefit from the experience of others, i.e. do business better.”